equinor/omnia-tutorial/presentations/ingest.rst

    * *Automation & Devops* - Github, automation and devops.
 Also operationalising.
    * *Triggering & Scheduling Jobs* - How to trigger and schedule Data Factory jobs
    * *Other tools* - there are many other tools that can also be used.
+   * *Data Catalog* - To be a part of the Data Platform, we should datasets to Data Catalog.
    * *Monitoring* - How to know if things go wrong (e.g. source unavailable).